 - 1. The Council will: - a.
 Ensure that all development proposals within the Central Seafront Area are accompanied by a Habitats Regulations Assessment and associated documentation to ensure there will be no adverse effect on the European and International foreshore designations (SPA and Ramsar) either alone or in combination with other plans or projects; - b.
-Not permit development proposals that will have an adverse impact, either directly or indirectly, on the foreshore designations; - c.
-In exceptional circumstances make exceptions for development proposals on a Site of Special Scientific Interest (SSSI), only if it can be demonstrated that: - i. there are no alternative solutions; and - ii. the reasons for the development clearly outweigh the nature conservation value of the site and is in the public interest; - d.
+Not permit development proposals that will result in significant harm to the foreshore designations that cannot be avoided, adequately mitigated, or as a last resort, compensated for; - c Not normally permit development proposals that adversely affect a site of national importance (SSSI).
+In cases where an adverse effect on the special interest of SSSI is considered likely, but the benefits of the development are shown to clearly outweigh both the impacts on the special features of the site and any broader impact on the wider framework of SSSIs, an exception may be made.
+In cases where development proposals will result in significant harm to a SSSI, in exceptional circumstances the Council may make exceptions for development proposals on a SSSI, only if it can be demonstrated that: - i. there are no alternative solutions; and - ii. the reasons for the development clearly outweigh the nature conservation value of the site and is in the public interest; - d.
 Apply planning conditions or legal obligations to secure the protection, conservation and enhancement of a Site of Special Scientific Interest (SSSI) from any harmful impacts arising from the development; - e.
 Integrate the seafront and foreshore open space within a broader Southend 'green grid' of linked and functional green space to relieve visitor pressure on the seafront, and protect the sensitivities of the biodiversity interest.
 Areas of new/ improved public open space will be particularly promoted at Pier Hill, Seaways, Marine Parade and along Eastern Esplanade; - f.
 Consider favourably the development of a high quality visitor facility close to the foreshore which will assist with interpretation of the natural habitat in the area, providing visitors a better understanding of the ecosystems and local biodiversity.

 POLICY LINKAGES - CENTRAL SEAFRONT NATURE CONSERVATION

 CORE STRATEGY DPD Policies:

 Strategic Objectives: 12, 18 KP1, KP2, KP3, CP4, CP7

 DEVELOPMENT MANAGEMENT Policies:

 DPD DM6

-SOUTHEND CENTRAL AAP Policies: DS4, DS5, CS1, CS3
+SOUTHEND CENTRAL AAP Policies:

-Objectives: 3, 5, 6
+Objectives: 3, 5, 6 DS4, DS5, CS1, CS3

-^{}This Policy Linkage Box provides a summary of key inter-related local policies.
+\This Policy Linkage Box provides a summary of key inter-related local policies.
 Other planning policy and guidance not listed here may also be applicable and, therefore, a full assessment should be undertaken.